sonodima/Hieroglyph/README.md

 <h1 align="center">Hieroglyph 𓀀</h1>

-> Simple program that generates all combinations of greek names for a given username and removes the usernames that aren taken in Fortnite.
+> Simple program that generates all combinations of names containing greek letters for a given username and removes the usernames that aren taken in the Epic Games Store.

-> You can use Hieroglyph to get that username you always wanted.

 ## Install